-- The Vincennes University Board of Trustees has sole and final authority to establish policies which confer honorific names on new or existing facilities, academic/non-academic positions, and grounds areas. - 3.
-The Vincennes University Foundation has the authority to confer honorific names on scholarships, Colleges, and department funds, and such other funds administered and invested by the Foundation. - 4.
-In special circumstances, the University may consider the combination of a person or entity's financial and individual commitments of time and talent in determining the "value" of the overall impact on the University in deciding the level of contributory impact for naming purposes. - 5.
-Facilities shall include buildings, classrooms, auditoriums, laboratories, libraries, athletic facilities/fields, residence halls, student union, special campus spaces, and similar entities. - 6.
-Academic and non-academic positions may include Deanships, Chairs, Distinguished Professorships, Professorships, Distinguished Lectureships, and such other positions as may be created in the future. - 7.
-Unrestricted, Restricted, and Endowed funds developed by the Foundation may include Collegeal or Department Funds, Scholarship Funds, Fellowships, Book, Housing, and Emergency Funds, or Special Awards and Stipends. - 8.
-Grounds shall include parks, open spaces, walkways, gardens, fountains, outdoor structures, monuments, art, campus entrances, and other similar entities. - 9.
+- 1. The Vincennes University Board of Trustees has sole and final authority to establish policies which confer honorific names on new or existing facilities, academic/non-academic positions, and grounds areas. - 2.
+The Vincennes University Foundation has the authority to confer honorific names on scholarships, divisions, and department funds, and such other funds administered and invested by the Foundation. - 3.
+In special circumstances, the University may consider the combination of a person or entity's financial and individual commitments of time and talent in determining the "value" of the overall impact on the University in deciding the level of contributory impact for naming purposes. - 4.
+Facilities shall include buildings, classrooms, auditoriums, laboratories, libraries, athletic facilities/fields, residence halls, student union, special campus spaces, and similar entities. - 5.
+Academic and non-academic positions may include Deanships, Chairs, Distinguished Professorships, Professorships, Distinguished Lectureships, and such other positions as may be created in the future. - 6.
+Unrestricted, Restricted, and Endowed funds developed by the Founcation may include Divisional or Department Funds, Scholarship Funds, Fellowships, Book, Housing, and Emergency Funds, or Special Awards and Stipends. - 7.
+Grounds shall include parks, open spaces, walkways, gardens, fountains, outdoor structures, monuments, art, campus entrances, and other similar entities. - 8.
 Within the established policy guidelines, nominations for honorific naming of facilities, positions, and grounds area are subject to review and recommendation of the University President.
 Honorific naming opportunities exceeding \$500,000 shall be submitted by the University President for approval of the VU Board of Trustees.